hlin8/MazeProblem/README.md

 - Each movement is a cardinal direction, i.e North, South, West, East

 ## Base Case
+ If explorer on illegal tile,
+ return error
+ else
  The explorer has reached the treasure

 ## English or Pseudocode description of algorithm